joseeden/joeden/docs/005-Cybersecurity/003-Security-Architecture/055-Firewalls.md

 - Can be hardware-based or specialized software installed on the client or server
 - By placing in front of the network segment, it creates a **screened subnet.**

+## Concepts

-**Screened Subnet**
+- **Screened Subnet**

   - Also known as a **Dual-homed Host Configuration**.
   - Acts a protective barrier between external untrusted networks and internal trusted networks.
   - Often equipped with a packet-filtering firewall or other security mechanisms.

-**In-depth Inspection**
+- **In-depth Inspection**

   - A firewall with in-depth inspection may slow down due to time taken.
   - Each packet goes through all the rules, increasing the network latency.
   - On the other hand, less depth inspection can mean less security.

 ## Types of Firewall